Byzantine Iconoclasm: The first iconoclast period: 730–787

 This interpretation is now in doubt, and the debate and struggle may have initially begun in the provinces rather than in the imperial court.
 Letters survive written by the Patriarch Germanos in the 720s and 730s concerning Constantine, the bishop of Nakoleia, and Thomas of Klaudioupolis.
 In both sets of letters (the earlier ones concerning Constantine, the later ones Thomas), Germanos reiterates a pro-image position while lamenting the behavior of his subordinates in the church, who apparently had both expressed reservations about image worship.
 Germanos complains "now whole towns and multitudes of people are in considerable agitation over this matter".
 In both cases, efforts to persuade these men of the propriety of image veneration had failed and some steps had been taken to remove images from their churches.
 Significantly, in these letters, Germanos does not threaten his subordinates if they fail to change their behavior.
 He does not seem to refer to a factional split in the church, but rather to an ongoing issue of concern, and Germanos refers to Emperor Leo III, often presented as the original Iconoclast, as a friend of images.
 Germanos' concerns are mainly that the actions of Constantine and Thomas should not confuse the laity.

 At this stage in the debate, there is no clear evidence for an imperial involvement in the debate, except that Germanos says he believes that Leo III supports images, leaving a question as to why Leo III has been presented as the arch-iconoclast of Byzantine history.
-Almost all of the evidence for the reign of Leo III is derived from textual sources, the majority of which post-date his reign considerably, most notably the Life by Stephen the Younger and the Chronicle of Theophanes the Confessor.
+Almost all of the evidence for the reign of Leo III is derived from textual sources, the majority of which post-date his reign considerably, most notably the Life of St. Stephen the Younger and the Chronicle of Theophanes the Confessor.
 These important sources are fiercely iconophile and are hostile to the Emperor Constantine V (741–775).
 As Constantine's father, Leo also became a target.
 Leo's actual views on icon veneration remain obscure, but in any case, may not have influenced the initial phase of the debate.

 During this initial period, concern on both sides seems to have had little to do with theology and more with practical evidence and effects.
 There was initially no church council, and no prominent patriarchs or bishops called for the removal or destruction of icons.
 In the process of destroying or obscuring images, Leo is said to have "confiscated valuable church plate, altar cloths, and reliquaries decorated with religious figures", but he took no severe action against the former patriarch or iconophile bishops.